carpentries-incubator/intro-image-classification-cnn/episodes/setup-gpu.md

 :::::::::::::::::::::::: solution
 ### Linux

-Note that the following installation steps require you to work from the shell.
+Note the following installation steps require you to work from the shell.
 If you run into any difficulties, please request help before the workshop begins.

 1. Open [https://www.anaconda.com/products/distribution] with your web browser.